 Liquidity – Gold coins can be easily converted into cash when necessary.

-Prestige – Gold has been traditionally associated with glamour, independent of its monetary value at any given time.
+Prestige – Gold has been traditionally associated with glamor, independent of its monetary value at any given time.

 Easy storage – Gold coins take up very little space, making it a simple matter to find a secure place for them.